LawanGoud/Python-/README.md

 ## Part of a String

 Write a program that reads a word and an index and prints a part of the word from the given index to the end of the word.

+## Part of a String - 2

+Write a program that reads a word and two indices (X, Y) and prints a part of the word from the index X to the index Y.